jackmcc08/makers-bank-test/development-notes.md

 - added a record class and a display formatter

-refactor out a terminal class which does the displaying
+- added a terminal class which provides the display strings and formatting